SpaceXpanse/rod-core-wallet/doc/xaya/mining.md

 #### `createauxblock` and `submitauxblock`

-For merge-mining Xaya, the RPC methods `createauxblock` and `submitauxblock` are provided similar to Namecoin.
+For merge-mining SpaceXpanse, the RPC methods `createauxblock` and `submitauxblock` are provided similar to Namecoin.
 They handle the construction of the block with the correct format, as long as the miner can construct the auxpow itself (as is required for Namecoin).

 #### `getwork`

-For out-of-the-box stand-alone mining, Xaya provides the [`getwork`](https://en.bitcoin.it/wiki/Getwork) RPC method that was previously used in Bitcoin.
+For out-of-the-box stand-alone mining, SpaceXpanse provides the [`getwork`](https://en.bitcoin.it/wiki/Getwork) RPC method that was previously used in Bitcoin.
 It constructs the PoW data as described above internally and returns the "fake block header" data that needs to be hashed, such that